AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 ### \[Future enhancements\]

-With future updates, the current `PersonList` and `DonationRecord` will be synchronized with respect to the UI.
+With future updates, changes to the `PersonList` will be reflected in the `DonationRecordList` in the UI.
+This ensures that whenever a user interacts with the `PersonList`, the corresponding donation records are updated immediately and consistently.
-As such, the system will therefore ensure that whatever a user does an action to the donor list, it updates the UI accordingly for the `DonationRecord` list.

-The below diagram is how a potential implementation of this would look like using command `FindEligible` as an example:
+The diagram below illustrates a potential implementation using an example of the `FindEligible` command, showing how the UI would reflect future updates to the `PersonList` and `DonationRecordList`.

 <puml src="diagrams/FutureUIImplementation.puml" width="250" />